Best Apple Pencil alternative 2023 - Our top picks

 And it's not all about the battery with this stylus...it also has some great features that should help with design work.

-For instance, its palm rejection technology allows you to rest your hand on the screen of your tablet whilst drawing, and its 1.2mm pen nib should allow you some extra accuracy and precision when it comes to adding finer detail to your designs.
+For instance, its palm rejection technology allows you to rest your hand on the screen of your tablet while drawing, and its 1.2mm pen nib should allow you some extra accuracy and precision when it comes to adding finer detail to your designs.

 Another notable feature of this pen is it's magnetic, meaning you should find the stylus sticks to your tablet when not in use, thus preventing it from rolling away and losing it.